athomasoriginal/com.betweentwoparens/src/posts/002-what-the-reagent-component.md

 ->->-> footnote#javascript-es6-classes
 It is important to note that even with ES6 class syntax JavaScript still does not have classes in the traditional sense.
 ->->->

-->->-> footnote#why-modify
-If your curious as to why there is an [official response] from the current maintainer of the Reagent to this post from the current maintainer of the Reagent to this post.
-->->->

 :::